Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 ### Fixed bugs

-- Slicknav in medium and small sizes
+- slicknav in medium and small sizes
-- linking js path in html
+- linking js in html
 - implement informative modal in website
 - responsive modal for all screen sizes